 Charming cobbled streets and colourful buildings, Christmas markets, an excellent food scene: what isn’t there to love about Prague?
-The capital of the Czech Republic is one of Europe‘s most popular destinations; if you’re considering a trip to Prague, you might need to know the answers to some of these questions.

 1. Where to stay in Prague?